 A Red Wolf educational program is available for schools.
 The Red Wolf Education Center has classes for educators to take who want to teach children about the Red Wolf.

-There are also classroom resources for Red Wolves, Red Wolves in North Carolina, and Red Wolves in Kansas that are available on the website.
+Classroom resources for Red Wolves, Red Wolves in North Carolina, and Red Wolves in Kansas are available on the website.
 The Red wolf is an endangered animal that is native to the southern United States and eastern Canada.
 It feeds on deer, rodents, and rabbits.

 This project seeks to increase Red Wolf’s population sizes through breeding programs, public education, and habitat preservation.